 Live streaming, in particular, is a very useful technology for distant learning.
-Video allows for real-time interaction and a “classroom-like” feel.
-Recording lectures also gives professors the ability to save and upload the videos for students to playback if they missed the session or need to go back and rewatch part of the lesson.
+Video allows for real-time interaction and a virtual classroom-like feel.
+Capturing lectures also gives professors the ability to save and upload the videos for students to playback if they missed the session or need to go back and rewatch part of the lesson.

-In order to bring an online live class platform to life, educational establishments need to invest in the proper live streaming video solutions.
+In order to bring your live streaming classroom to life, educational establishments need to invest in proper video streaming software.

-There are a few powerful online video services that are helpful for creating an online video platform for education.
+There are a few powerful online lecture solutions that are helpful for creating an online live class platform for education.
 Let’s check them out.

 Even in traditional classroom settings, homework involves the use of online tools.
 Many schools require children to have iPads or other tablets as young as elementary school.
 High schools and universities are even further advanced.

 Since the outbreak of COVID-19 in spring 2020, online learning has become the new norm for many students.

 At the start of the pandemic, many educators relied on Zoom exclusively since most had all of two weeks to shift their curriculums from semi-digital to fully online.

 The break during the summer gave schools time to prepare for the fall semester, and many have found that the solution for online learning for grade schools and universities requires more than Zoom.

 Many schools have created online live teaching platforms on their websites with the help of professional video hosting platforms with both live streaming and VOD capabilities.
 This allows them to live stream classes and upload lessons for students to access video on demand for schools.